 Site #7 intersects a major scarp which parallels the highway resulting in significant pavement distortions and requires frequent patching and milling to maintain a safe driving surface.
 The 2021 highway overlay removed most of the previously observed pavement distortions.
-As of the 2022 Geohazard inspection, it appears that this site is less active than Sites #5 and #6.
-The sideslopes were regraded to promote better drainage at the site.
+As of the 2022 Geohazard inspection, some of the previously observed longitudinal and traverse cracks have started to reflect through.
+The highway embankment sideslopes were regraded to promote better drainage at the site.
+During the 2024 inspections, the cracks continued to spread.
+The main scarp that crosses the highway near km 19.62 shows cracks that have widened and exhibit vertical displacement.
+There was dip adjacent to the cracks that was milled.
+The previously observed slide scarp in the backslope has resurfaced.